 As an online influencer in the Philippines, you must be familiar with the latest tax laws that apply to your profession.
-The Bureau of Internal Revenue (BIR) requires all persons earning through online and digital platforms to comply with income and business tax regulations.

 Setting up a foreign-owned business in the Philippines is no walk in the park.
 A foreign-owned corporation must obtain the necessary permits and licenses, register with the proper government agencies, and make the required capital investments before setting up business operations inside the country.